A topic from the subject of Synthesis in Chemistry.

 Significance:

-This experiment demonstrates the principles of multistep synthesis, which involves multiple chemical reactions to synthesize a desired product.
+This experiment demonstrates the principles of multistep synthesis, involving multiple chemical reactions to synthesize a desired product.
 It highlights key procedures such as esterification, acidification, and purification.

 Share on: